-Units 1 and 2 - CPS Energy is one of three participant owners of STP, a two-unit nuclear power plant with each unit having a nominal output of approximately 1,330 MW.
+Units 1 and 2 - CPS Energy is one of three participant owners of STP, a two-unit nuclear power plant with Unit 1 having a nominal output of approximately 1,321 MW and Unit 2 approximately 1,310 MW.
 The other owners in STP Units 1 and 2 are NRG and the City of Austin.
 The units, along with their support facilities and administrative offices, are located on a 12,220-acre site in Matagorda County, Texas.
 In-service dates for STP were August 1988 for Unit 1 and June 1989 for Unit 2.
-CPS Energy's 40% ownership in STP Units 1 and 2 represents approximately 1,064 MW of total plant capacity.
+CPS Energy's 40% ownership in STP Units 1 and 2 represents approximately 1,052 MW of total plant capacity.